 Let's talk sales.
 BIG online shopping sales.
 Welcome to Cyber Monday.
-On Monday, November 30, 2016 Australian shoppers will be snapping up bargains - all from the comfort of the sofa.
+Today (Monday 28 November 2016) in Australia, shoppers can snap up bargains galore - all from the comfort of the sofa.

 What is Cyber Monday?

 Cyber Monday began as a way to encourage customers to shop online, especially during the beginning of the Christmas shopping period.
 It was noticed that the majority of retailers had increased sales starting the Monday after the American Thanksgiving holiday (possibly due to the impending Christmas shop or because they’ve just had their big pay day), so marketing companies generated the idea of a click frenzy shopping day to cash in on the consumer increase.

 Cyber Monday Australia sales 2016 that are still running:

 Kind of.
 It’s typically American (and more recently, UK) websites that participate – but more and more Australian retailers are joining in, meaning there are great bargains, deals and discounts to be had from your local favourites.
 Most major American and UK stores ship to Australia too (sometimes even for free), so Aussies can take full advantage of Cyber Monday.

 You might have realised by now that Cyber Monday is actually Monday and Tuesday.
 That’s because of the time difference between Australia and the US.
 So while it does start on a Monday in the US, it’s more of a Monday night / Tuesday day thing for us.

 Yes.
 Click Frenzy was actually based on the idea of Cyber Monday.